-Party/ smoothies and beverages
+Party/ smoothies and beverages/ Summer Recipes

 Watermelon Mint Lemonade

-25 August 2018 | Last Updated: 10 June 2023 By Aleksandra
+25 August 2018 | Last Updated: 11 July 2024 By Aleksandra

 Watermelon mint lemonade is a perfect summer drink.
 It’s refreshing, easy to make, and so flavorful.
 Ripe, juicy watermelon sweetens nicely this beverage which makes adding a lot of sugar not necessary.
 Fresh mint leaves elevate the flavor to another level, its aroma is noticeable, but not overwhelming.